00fox/Ds2vJoy/README.md

 You can set repeated hits with the assigned vJoy button

-Order, add, delete, copy or edit (double click or menu)
+Sort, order, add, delete, copy or edit (double click or menu)
 - Edit, delete, copy and move actions can process multiple rapid fires the same time
   - When edit, editor is a blank one, and only touched values will be repercuted to the selection you've made before.
 You don't need to enter a valid vJoy button
 - when copy only one, it is added just after the source of the copy, if multiple ones are processed, they are all added at the end of the Tab